wlads/reefpoints/source/posts/2015-01-11-why-is-google-ignoring-over-400000-backlinks.md

   one that has been so pivotal to our growth early on (and one that has been pivotal to my growth as a profressional engineer for nearly 10 years)
-* DockYard can show of its design talents to the community
+* DockYard can show off its design talents to the community
 * DockYard would get a *"Designed By"* sponsor link at the bottom of every page.